Donga Dongadi: Production

 The rights of Tamil movie Thiruda Thirudi (2003) were brought by Sri Saideva Productions in 2003.
 Subramanyam Siva, director of the original Tamil version accepted the offer to direct the Telugu version too.
 Manchu Manoj Kumar was cast for the role Dhanush played in the Tamil movie and Sada for the role played by Chaya Singh.
 Being the debut movie of Manoj who was the son of famous Telugu actor Mohan Babu, the movie gathered lot of attention and publicity during the production.
 Chintapalli Ramana assisted Subramanyam Siva with the script and dialogues.
 Shooting of the movie began in May 2003 and the movie was released in August 2004.
 Subramanyam Siva also choreographed for this movie.
 Dhina, music director of the original movie was also taken to give the soundtrack for the Telugu version.
+The song "Manmadha Raja" was shot at KGF.

 Soundtrack

 The music of this movie was composed by Dhina.
 Audio release of the film was held on 4 July 2004.
 The audio was released and distributed by Maruti Music.
 The audio was well received and one song from the movie "Manmadha Raja" was an instant chart buster.
 Veturi, Bhuvanachandra, Kandikonda and Kulashekar penned lyrics for the songs in the film.
 The songs "Andam Guntaru", "Ninnu Choosenapudu" and "Manmadha Raja" were reused from the original.